farrukhmpk/net-core-sample-app/README.md

 	b.
 Need to change the additionalProbingPaths property in Citiesinfo.API.runtimeconfig.dev.json file as per the environment
 	c.
 To run simply issue the command on terminal:  <code>$ dotnet Citiesinfo.API.dll</code>
 		i.
 On Linux: <code>$ sudo dotnet Citiesinfo.API.dll </code>, where sudo provides root privileges required by Kestrel server.

+This project only reflects the front-end architecture and not the N-tier architecture going all the way to the database.

 Tools
 ========